griffinmyers/promise/README.md

 Promise
 =======

-An implementation of to [Promises/A+](http://promises-aplus.github.io/promises-spec) spec.
+An implementation of the [Promises/A+](http://promises-aplus.github.io/promises-spec) spec.